 Standard deduction.
 The standard deduction does not specifically apply to any particular type of income.
-To find the amount you can claim on line 36 of Form 1040, multiply your standard deduction by the fraction given earlier.
-In the space above line 36, write Standard deduction modified due to exempt income under section 933."
+To find the amount you can claim on line 37 of Form 1040, multiply your standard deduction by the fraction given earlier.
+In the space above line 37, print "Standard deduction modified due to exempt income under section 933."